How to Scale a Startup: The Essential Steps

 Step 1: Develop the Right Strategy

 Start by identifying your major strengths, weaknesses, prospective achievements, current market situation, and investment opportunities.
-One way to go is to look into your startup analytics and analyze where you currently stand.
-For instance, you can use Mixpanel or Amplitude for tracking your product performance metrics and KPIs.
+One way to go is to look into your startup analytics to assess where you currently stand.
+For instance, you can use Mixpanel or Amplitude for tracking your data and making conclusions on whether now is the right time to scale.

 Then, set clear long-term startup objectives, such as benchmarks regarding your profits in 1, 3, and 5 years.
-Consequently, you will arrive at having a strategic view of where your startup is heading and creating futureproof plans for a scaleup phase.
+Consequently, you will arrive at having a strategic view of where you're heading and creating futureproof plans for a scaleup phase.

 Step 2: Identify Essential and Non-Essential Resources